 loaf pan (but you can use any sort of container you have on hand that’s not too big

-Combine all ingredients except for chocolate chips in food processor.
-Process until everything is evenly combined.
-Optional, fold in the chocolate chips
+Combine all ingredients except for chocolate chips in medium bowl.
+Mix well until everything is evenly combined.
+Fold in the chocolate chips

 Lay out a sheet of parchment paper in the pan and add the mixture.
 Freeze for at least 1 hour, then cut into small chunks.
 You can store them in a freezer safe container.